 HIH Lord Admiral Joseph Kennedy: 2015-20

-Lord Admiral Joseph Kennedy served as Representative of New Richmond.
-He was elected on 4 March 2015 with 68% of the vote, and re-elected to a landslide victory on 28 February 2019 with 87% of the vote after his rival dropped out.
+Kennedy served as Representative of New Richmond, and won two general elections: the first on 4 March 2015 with 68% of the vote, then gaining a landslide victory on 28 February 2019 with 87% of the vote after the opposing candidate dropped out.

-The Lord Admiral returned the office of Prime Minister to being one of an active head of government, proposing numerous pieces of legislation, overseeing governmental and military reforms, and securing concessions from the Throne such as the pledge to have all Cabinet appointments nominated by the Prime Minister before approval from the Monarch.
-He championed reforms to promote accountability throughout the government, and worked to promote a culture of democracy and to secure and expand checks and balances on the powers of the Throne.
+Kennedy returned the office of Prime Minister to being one of an active head of government, proposing numerous pieces of legislation, overseeing governmental and military reforms, and securing concessions from the Throne such as the pledge to have all Cabinet appointments nominated by the Prime Minister before approval from the Monarch.
+Championing reforms to promote accountability throughout the government, Kennedy worked to promote a culture of democracy and to secure and expand checks and balances on the powers of the Throne.

 HSH Prince Dionisiy I: 2020